 The Ironjawz Waaagh! improves charge and rend for a turn.

-They also have their own set of Command Traits with good options like Mega Bossy (with 2 Megaboss in your list, it would allow almost all units in the army to perform a hero-phase movement) or Touched by the Waaagh! (that can be given to a Megaboss with Arcane Tome, transforming him in a wizard and allowing him a bonus to cast).
-Destroyer is also a good Artefact for Megabosses, while Ironjawz Spells have great options like Da Great Big Green Hand of Gork (classic teleportation spell) and Bash ‘Em, Ladz! (+1 to wound bubble).
+They also have their own set of command traits with good options like Mega Bossy (with 2 Megaboss in your list, it would allow almost all units in the army to perform a hero-phase movement) or Touched by the Waaagh! (that can be given to a Megaboss with Arcane Tome, transforming him in a wizard and allowing him a bonus to cast).
+Destroyer (that adds 3 to the damage of a melee weapon for a phase once per game) is also a good artefact of power for Megabosses and Tuskbosses.

 The Bonesplitterz are composed of the oldest models in the range and are more of a glass cannon compared to the Ironjawz.